waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Pokémon Tower 7F (Ghost Puzzle)
 - **Current Status:** All attempts to interact with the ghost on 7F using the SILPH SCOPE or other items have failed.
 Speaking to Mr. Fuji resulted in a dialogue loop about his POKé FLUTE, providing no new information.
 This path is a dead end.
 - **New Hypothesis:** The solution is not on 7F.
 There may be a hidden switch or alternate path on a lower floor (5F or 6F) that was previously missed.
-- **Next Action:** Thoroughly re-explore Pokémon Tower 5F and 6F.
-Test every wall and interact with every object.
+- **Next Action:** Thoroughly re-explore Pokémon Tower 5F, focusing on the area around the healing zone.

 ## B. Untested Assumptions
 - **Assumption:** The ghost on 7F is the *only* way forward.